MaribelHearn/fc-scripts/README.md

 ### About

-The Fun Community scripts, used on Fun Community (of course!), are intended for small servers, with a main focus being customisation; you can customise its settings to your liking!
-They have been developed since the release of Pokémon Online V2, on July 9, 2012, and are loosely based on the V1 server scripts by [Lutra](https://github.com/Jakilutra) (credit to him for these great scripts!).
+The Fun Community scripts, used on Fun Community (of course!), are intended for small servers, with a main focus being customisation and tweaking; you can customise settings to your liking!
+They have been developed since the release of Pokémon Online V2, on July 9, 2012, and are loosely based on the V1 server scripts by [Lutra](https://github.com/Jakilutra) (credit to him for those great scripts!).
 Fun Community used to run the Lutra scripts, but when V2 was released, it branched off and started developing the Fun Community scripts.
 Some functionality, such as a few methods, and tournaments, is taken from those scripts, though modified to work with these scripts.

 Currently a large portion of the scripts is still quite messy, although the scripts do work.
 There are still at least a few features to be added, too.